Concordium/concordium-update-proposals/source/CIS/cis-1.rst

 Result parameter
 ~~~~~~~~~~~~~~~~

-The parameter for the callback receive function is a list of query and token amount pairs.
+The parameter for the callback receive function is a list of pairs, where each pair is a query and an amount of tokens.

 It is serialized as: 2 bytes for the number of query-amount pairs (``n``) and then this number of pairs (``results``).
 A query-amount pair is serialized as a query (``query``) and then a :ref:`CIS-1-TokenAmount` (``amount``)::